tokens

 Documentation

-- Architecture — codebase structure and design
+- Architecture — codebase structure, pipeline design, core types

-- Development — setup and quality gates
+- Development — setup, quality gates, parity checks

 - Coding Guidelines — porting conventions